Give yourself permission to be passionate.

 - What do you find yourself posting on your Facebook, Instagram or other social media.
 There’s your clue to what fires you up!

 We all have our little guilty pleasures.
 Although I drew the line at Keeping up with the Kardashians, I did my stint of watching Real Housewives and even yup The Bachelor.
-I don’t consider watching other people live their lives as something to get enthusiastic about.
+I don’t really feel watching other people live their lives is something to get excited about, its more of a time sink!

 Passion is ours.
 We might share it with loved ones, but deep down, immersing ourselves in what we love is very personal.

 Take the first step and jot down your passions.
-You have to name them to claim them.
+You have to name them to claim them as Dr Phil would say.

 - Write down at least 5 non negotiable passionate pursuits.
 Writing helps make them stick and becomes a conscious reminder.
 Heck put them on a post it note and stick in on your fridge or mirror.
 Make your passions stick in your mind.